gil2/ds-dag-framework/README.md

-# DS Dag Framework
+# DS DAG Framework

-The DS Dag Framework is Wix Data Science's framework for creating Airflow dags.
+The DS DAG Framework is Wix Data Science's framework for creating Airflow DAGs.

 It is particularly useful for the following cases:
-* Internal dags called by an orchestrator dag
+* Internal DAGs called by an orchestrator dag
-* Dags that run a model (or some other long external task such as Feature Store Dataset Generation), wait for it to finish, validate results, store the output in history and wide tables, and create events.
+* DAGs that run a model (or some other long external task such as Feature Store Dataset Generation), wait for it to finish, validate results, store the output in history and wide tables, and create events.

-## DS Dag Classes & Files
+## DS DAG Classes & Files

 The dags directory has the following classes and files:

-* [DSDagManager](https://github.com/wix-private/wix-data-dev/blob/master/ds/ds_dag/dags/ds_dag_manager.py) is a controller that creates the dags, and holds the SQL, Events and Doc creators, along with the config file and list of dags it created.
+* [DSDagManager](https://github.com/wix-private/wix-data-dev/blob/master/ds/ds_dag/dags/ds_dag_manager.py) is a controller that creates the DAGs, and holds the SQL, Events and Doc creators, along with the config file and list of dags it created.
 * [DSDag](https://github.com/wix-private/wix-data-dev/blob/master/ds/ds_dag/dags/dsdag.py) manages each dag.
 Use it to create the dag, its tasks, and its documentation.
 * [Orchestrator](https://github.com/wix-private/wix-data-dev/blob/master/ds/ds_dag/dags/orchestrator.py) manages each orchestrator.
 * [DocCreator](https://github.com/wix-private/wix-data-dev/blob/master/ds/ds_dag/dags/doc_creator.py) creates the documentation.